 Insurance in Colombia

-When travelling to Latin America, or really when travelling anywhere where you are not covered for medical costs in case of an emergency, you should definitely get travel insurance.
+When travelling to Latin America, or really when travelling anywhere where you are not covered for medical costs in case of an emergency, it’s definitely best to buy travel insurance.
 It can really save you from a few pesky situations!

 World Nomads is a very popular insurance company chosen by all types of travelers when travelling to Latin America.
 It is super reliable and it can cover you literally anywhere.
-Have a look at their reviews, they’re usually fantastic!
+Have a look at their reviews on the website, they’re fantastic!

 Thank you for reading up until the end of this super informative Bogota travel guide!
 (If I may say so myself!)

-We have seen the best things to do in Bogota, especially if you’re a foodie!
-And even though we have seen so many fun things that you can do in Colombia’s capital city, I have also explained some practical information about traveling to sights close to Bogota to experience such a beautiful and culturally rich country.
+In this post I have talked about the best things to do in Bogota, Colombia!
+And even though we have seen so many fun things that you can do in Colombia’s capital city, I have also explained some practical information about traveling to sights close to Bogota.

 I really hope this guide will be of help when you travel to Bogota; hopefully I made things a little easier for you!